Daaxren/jkq-archipelago/README.md

 ### Good to know

-- **Saves are independent from the room.** You can switch saves without restarting the game;
+- **Saves are independent from the room.** You can switch character/save without restarting the game but it's not the intended way to play;
   the client re-binds automatically.
-Each save keeps its own Archipelago bookkeeping (delivered items, confirmed checks, goal state).
-Loading a save with progress the room has never seen simply "burns" those already-collected locations — it never blocks the session.
+Each character keeps its own inventory and flags while the Archipelago world is shared, items already received in another save will be voided.
 - **Offline-tolerant.** A pickup collected while the connection is down is recorded durably and delivered when the connection returns — never lost, never doubled.
 - **Disconnect.** The Archipelago dialog has a **Disconnect** button: it turns auto-connect off so the game stays vanilla from then on (immediate at the main menu; if you already played a save this launch, it takes effect at the next restart).
 Save & Connect turns it back on **live, no restart needed** — the one-restart rule only applies to the very first install.
-- **Fast travel unbound.** During a seed, Handmaiden hands travel in EVERY direction between hands you have activated (vanilla only goes downward), and an extra hand appears inside Redfin Prison so the early game is never a dead end.
-- **Goal**: pass the **last door** of the game (top of the final tower stairs).
+- **Goal**: pass the **last door** of the game (top of Phantom Tower final stairs).
 - Logs: `BepInEx/LogOutput.log`, lines prefixed `[JKQAP-NET]` — attach them to any bug report, **together with `BepInEx/JKQAP-events.log`** (a crash-proof copy of the same events: if the game freezes or is killed, this file keeps the final seconds that `LogOutput.log` can lose).